Babies in hot weather

 As they rely on others to take care of them it is very important to watch them closely and to keep them from getting hot or dehydrated.

-Some of the content of this topic comes from a brochure published by the South Australian Department for Health called ‘Caring for babies and young children in extreme heat’.
+Some of the content of this topic comes from a brochure published by the South Australian Department for Health called ‘Extreme heat - guide to coping and staying healthy in the heat' .